"I come to the healing arts by way of my own healing."

 But the physical healing, it turns out, was only the beginning of my transformation.
 Amid my physical recovery, I also sought resources about recovery from perfectionism, codependency, multigenerational family dysregulation, and our traumatically unnatural modern living compared to our species' evolutionary birthright.
 Eventually, I returned to my training in metaphysical healing, becoming a Certified Wholeness Energetics Practitioner in 2016, practicing this craft of transformational coaching and energy medicine over years, deepening my foundation through esoteric study, and eventually joining the Returning to Wholeness Center.

 In 2018, our family relocated from western Massachusetts to western North Carolina to join family and their healing arts practice, Mountain Medical Arts.
-My consequent founding of Returning Home Healing reflects my dedication to accompanying others down their own healing paths, so much so that this calling --along with our new remote location--coincided with translating my 20+ year career in education and Masters in Teaching to a new purpose.
+My consequent founding of Returning Home Healing reflects my dedication to accompanying others down their own healing paths, so much so that this calling--along with our new remote location--coincided with translating my Masters in Teaching and 20+ year career in education, program administration, and college writing instruction to a new purpose.

 Rather than enlightenment status, I can offer instead walking next to you as a fellow traveller on these many paths up the mountain.
 I can attest to the many humbling tests and lettings-go this path seems to entail.
 I too experience the perpetual choice of what some say is always the only choice, each and every moment: between fear or faith.